If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Add any figures in boxes 2 and 3 together, then subtract any figure in box 4 to calculate the cost of goods/materials sold.
 Enter the result of the calculation in box 5.

-Business motor expenses (boxes 6 to 8)
+Business motor expenses (boxes 6 to 8 on the paper return)

 If you use a vehicle for your trade, enter the costs after any private usage element of any vehicles you own or lease.
 Don’t include the cost of buying vehicles.

-Business travel expenses (box 9)
+Business travel expenses (box 9 on the paper return)

 Enter the total from bus, taxi, air and train fares, hotel room costs and meals for overnight stays which have been incurred wholly for the purposes of your trade.